Minhtyyufa/CloudComputing/two_phase_commit_multinode/README.md

 make sure to configure the server settings in MultiNodeMessage.java
 ```

-## What's new in Revision 2?
+## What's new in Multi-Node Revision 2?

-- Added toolings and made it easier to copy
-- Made improvements to the algorithm as seen in the [Test Cases](#test-cases) section
-    - Added a separate message queue for each participant so that they don't block each other and can perform their actions faster.
-    - This signifantly reduces the amount of dead time that each participant goes through per transaction.

-## What's new in Multi-Node?

-- Implemented a server and client handler in order to apply the algorithm to multiple machines
+- Improved the algorithm to handle multiple transactions by having separate transaction threads in each participant node
-- Added server code that will transfer messages to different nodes
-- The participants and controller now send messages through a socket
+- Easier to run and configure settings

 ## Resources
 - This helped a lot with logback and threads https://mkyong.com/logging/logback-different-log-file-for-each-thread/